f-shirley/WAG/README.md

 command and make sure the desired process is listed under 'ProcessName', and then add it to the 'needs_running_apps' list in wag.py.

+This application will scan automatically for installed programs, apps, and running processes every 45 minutes unless the autorun parameter in wag.py is set to False before building the app.
+Also, the scanning interval can be changed in wag.py in units of milliseconds.

+This autorun functionality can also be turned off from the menu bar after launching the application, but the setting's selection will not persist through opening and closing the application.

 ## Helpful knowledge for customizing the gui:

 The '__init__' function of the Gui class in gui.py takes the data given as arguments and assigns it as class properties.